Tale of Us: Formation and early years (2008–2012)

-Carmine Conte was born in Toronto and Matteo Milleri in New York.
+Carmine Conte was born in Toronto, Canada, and Matteo Milleri in New York City.
 They both moved to Italy at a young age and met in Milan in 2008 while studying sound engineering at the SAE Institute.
-They relocated to Berlin and began recording music together.
-Their debut EP Dark Song was released in 2011.
-They followed this up with Another Earth in 2013 and North Star/Silent Space in 2015, and in 2017, the group signed with Deutsche Grammophon and released its first full-length album, titled Endless.
+They took the name Tale of Us from the Supermayer song "Two of Us" and relocated to Berlin in 2009 to concentrate on music, releasing their first EP, Upon a Time, on the label Barraca Music, in early 2010.